Health Sciences

 • Ethical Engagement

-Contemporary Issues in Healthcare is a seminar course that is an integrated orientation to healthcare professions.
-Coursework and discussion includes labor trends, costs, access, holistic care, and the integration of traditional medicine in healthcare.
+Contemporary Issues in Healthcare is a seminar course that provides an integrated orientation to healthcare professions.
+Coursework and discussion explore topics such as labor trends, healthcare costs, access to care, holistic care, and the integration of traditional medicine into modern healthcare systems.

-Culturally Safe Healthcare: Inquiry & Practice focuses on building self-awareness through examining personal cultural identities, beliefs, receptiveness, and flexibility in attitudes towards individuals from cultures different than one’s own.
+Culturally Safe Healthcare: Inquiry & Practice focuses on developing self-awareness by examining personal cultural identities, beliefs, and attitudes, as well as building openness and flexibility in working with individuals from cultures different from one’s own.

-Research Methods in Health & Behavioral Science provides an overview of methods of inquiry in health and behavioral sciences.
+Research Methods in Health & Behavioral Science provides an overview of research design and methods of inquiry used in the health and behavioral sciences.

 Degree Completion